 The Marais is a wonderful place for café sitting and eating.
 In addition to traditional cafés, you have the Rue des Rosiers, home to several fallafel restaurants.
-For a change of pace, try the Marché des Enfants Rouges, the oldest covered market in Paris.
+For a change of pace, interesting variety, low prices and informality, try the Marché des Enfants Rouges, the oldest covered market in Paris.

 Grands Boulevards/Opera (9th)

 Where to eat if you're on the Boulevard Haussman or near the Palais Garnier?
 Try the Brasserie Printemps or one of the many other restaurants in the big department stores, or head to one of the famous Parisian Covered Passages enjoy one of the restaurants there.

 The heart of Montmartre is the Place du Tertre, the main square, which is encircled by restaurants and cafés.
 Catering largely to tourists, these bustling restaurants offer everything from sandwiches to complete meals.
 If you want to get away from the crowds a bit, head down the hill for more variety.